liwuqingxin/Avalonia.Css/README.md

 ## Showcase

-🌰 Fluent theme for Avalonia controls powered by Acss.
+🌰 We provide fluent theme for Avalonia controls powered by Acss.
+This visual library depends on:

+- **Avalonia.Controls**.
+- **Nlnet.Avalonia.Css.Controls**.
+This library provides pure structures for the controls of Avalonia.Controls.
+- **Nlnet.Avalonia.Senior**.
+This library provides some extended features like **smooth scrolling** and other senior features that Avalonia.Controls can not provide.
+- **Nlnet.Avalonia.MessageBox**.
+It provides a MessageBox control that can follow WPF standard or Avalonia standard.
+See [here](doc/MessageBox.md).

 ![acss](img/fluent.gif)